One Health: One Health Commission (OHC)

 The One Health Commission (OHC) was chartered in Washington, D.C. in 2009 as a 501(c)3 non-profit organization.
 Its mission is to connect individuals and create relationships across human, animal, and environmental health sectors, as well as to educate the public about these issues with the intent to improve global health.
 Roger Mahr was the founding CEO.
 A request for proposal for an institutional partner was put forth in 2010, and Iowa State University was selected to be the main site for operations.
 In 2013, Roger Mahr retired from the commission and the operations site moved to the Research Triangle of North Carolina, where it currently resides.
 The current executive director is Cheryl Stroud, a veterinarian, who has held the position since 2013.

 The One Health Commission began in 2014 compiling a Who's Who in One Health, a Directory of organizations around the world that are actively working to further the One Health paradigm shift.
 The OHC also oversees a Global One Health Community listserv.
 In addition the commission has a webpage known as the One Health Library with many types of resources available on the topic of or connected to One Health.

 One Health Initiative

 The One Health Initiative is an interdisciplinary movement to create collaborations between animal, human, and environmental health organizations including the American Veterinary Medical Association, American Medical Association, Centers for Disease Control and Prevention, United States Department of Agriculture, Vétérinaires sans Frontières/ Tierärzte ohne Grenzen and the United States National Environmental Health Association, among others.
 Such collaboration, which often remains very limited, could lead to more quick and profound exchange of knowledge and insights between disciplines and professionals, which is important to better and more rapidly respond to outbreaks and newly emerging zoonoses and diseases.

+Surveillance systems

+One Health surveillance systems are integrated frameworks designed to systematically monitor, detect, and respond to health threats arising at the intersection of human, animal, and environmental health.
+Grounded in the One Health concept, these surveillance systems enable early identification of zoonotic diseases, antimicrobial resistance, food safety issues, and environmental hazards by consolidating data from multiple sectors, including human healthcare, veterinary medicine, agriculture, wildlife, and ecological studies.

+Notable examples of One Health surveillance include global initiatives such as the USAID-funded PREDICT project, which identifies and tracks emerging zoonotic pathogens across different regions of the world, and the Tripartite Zoonosis Guide developed collaboratively by the World Health Organization (WHO), Food and Agriculture Organization (FAO), and the World Organization for Animal Health (WOAH) to support integrated surveillance and risk assessment efforts.

+Despite their effectiveness, One Health surveillance systems face implementation challenges, including difficulties with cross-sectoral data sharing, limited communication and coordination across disciplines, and resource constraints.
+Nevertheless, global health organizations widely recognize these systems as essential to enhancing global preparedness for pandemics and addressing complex health challenges related to environmental and socio-economic changes.